Chen Wen-tsuen: Research

 Chen's early research work was on software engineering.
 His research results have been used in an automated software testing system designed for NASA of United States.
 Chen pioneered the design of computer networks and parallel processing systems in early 1980s.
 He designed the first computer network and the first parallel processing system with its parallel processor chips in Taiwan.
 From 2000 for eight years, Chen was the principal investigator of a project under the Program for Promoting Academic Excellence of Universities, jointly sponsored by the Ministry of Education and the National Science Council, leading a team of researchers from National Tsing Hua University and National Chiao Tung University to research on broadband packet switching networks, heterogeneous wireless networks, and advanced Internet applications.

 Chen's major contributions to parallel processing are on investigation of capability of parallel systems and proposing parallel algorithms of fundamental importance.
 In computer networking, he has done pioneering works on secure broadcasting, design of broadband switches, and quality-of-service techniques in cellular networks.
 He received numerous awards for his achievements in computer networking and parallel processing research, including Outstanding Research Awards of National Science Council, the prestigious Academic Award and National Chair of Ministry of Education, the Technical Achievement Award and Taylor L. Booth Education Award of IEEE Computer Society.

 Chen has been an editor and Editor-in-Chief of the Journal of Information Science and Engineering of the Academia Sinica.
 He is the founding General Chair of the IEEE International Conference on Parallel and Distributed Systems and the General Chair of 2000 IEEE International Conference on Distributed Computing Systems among others.
-He is a Fellow Member of the IEEE and a Fellow of the Chinese Society for Management of Technology.
+He is a Fellow Member of the IEEE for contribution to software engineering and parallel processing systems design and a Fellow of the Chinese Society for Management of Technology.